flycat0101/gpu-viv6-andy/driver/driver/wl/readme.txt

 Note that Wayland depends on Vivante stack for rendering and Vivante stack itself depends on Wayland for window system interaction.
 Therefore there is an inherent circular dependency.
-To fix this, the build is performed in phases enabling enough functionality in the current phase to be able to build the next phase.
+To work around this, the build is performed in phases enabling enough functionality in the current phase to be able to build the next phase.

 The build procedure involves the following steps in the given order :

 - Building Wayland server and client libraries.
-- Building Vivante stack for Linux.
-- Building Vivante protocol extension for Wayland.
 - Building Vivante stack with Wayland support.
 - Building Weston and sample applications.